Download this example as a Jupyter notebook or a Python script.

 components[parent_part_id].processes.append(process)

 The original root part can now be retrieved from the components dictionary.
 This Part item contains the entire structure of parts, materials, and process objects.
-The cell below extracts this component from the dictionary of all components, deletes the dictionary, and prints an arbitrary property of the root component to illustrate this structure.
+The following cell extracts this component from the dictionary of all components, deletes the dictionary, and prints an arbitrary property of the root component to illustrate this structure.

 [17]: